juxor/afaq/markdown/secI3.md

 should be noted that inter-workplace federations are not limited to collectivist, syndicalist and communist anarchists.
-The idea of federations of syndicates goes back to Proudhon's agro-industrial federation, first raised during the 1848 revolution and named as such in his 1863 book, **The Principle of Federation**.
-The French mutualist suggested an _"agro-industrial federation"_ as the structural support organisation for his system of self- managed co-operatives.
+The idea of federations of syndicates goes back to Proudhon's agro-industrial federation, first raised during the 1848 revolution and named as such in his 1863 book, **The Federative Principle**.
+This is the structural support organisation for his system of self-managed co-operatives.
 These confederations of syndicates, are necessary to aid communication between workplaces.
 No syndicate exists in isolation, and so there is a real need for a means by which syndicates can meet together to discuss common interests and act on them.
 Thus confederations are complementary to free agreement and also reflect anarchist ideas of free association and decentralised organisation as well as concern for practical
 needs: